Triangulated categories of relative 1-motives: Motivic Picard functor

 \section{Motivic Picard functor}

 We introduce and study the motivic Picard functor $\omega^1$, which is a (mixed motivic, relative) generalisation of the Picard variety of a smooth projective variety over a field.
-We also study in parallel the $0$-motivic analogue $\omega^0$.
-Although some basic results on $\omega^0$ from Section~\ref{sec:picard_def} are used in Sections~\ref{sec:subcats} and \ref{sec:t_structure}, the main results are not used in the rest of the paper.
+We also study in parallel the $0$-motivic analogue $\omega^0$, which was first introduced in \cite{Ayoub_Zucker}.